IEntin/ClientServer/README.md

 !!!!!!!!!!

-Note that directory structure changed.
+Note that directory structure changed.\
-To simplify the test use deploy.sh script which builds binaries, creates 5 client directories Client1...Client5 with necessary links.
+To simplify the test use deploy.sh script which builds binaries, creates 5\
+client directories Client1...Client5 with necessary links.\
-Then start the server in the project root shell and each client in the Client1...5 directories, each in a separete shell.
+Start the server in the project root terminal and each client\
+in client teminals.

 !!!!!!!!!!